Djsmith611/redux-pizza-parlor/README.md

  Admins can:

  * View a summary of orders
- * Click into line items on the order summary page for details (pending)
+ * Click into line items on the order summary page for details

 The app stores all pizzas ordered and the customer's information in a Redux store until the user checks out.
 At checkout, the app sends the order and customer's information to a database.
 The admin page pulls its summary and detailed information from the database.